eWalker-TestLab/Documentation/README.md

 ## BlueTeam.Lab Setup

-This section introduces how to set up [BlueTeam.Lab](https://github.com/op7ic/BlueTeam.Lab) on your machine.
-Select the corresponding environment for your machine:
+This section introduces how to set up [BlueTeam.Lab](https://github.com/op7ic/BlueTeam.Lab).
+Select the corresponding environment in the following.

 - [Azure (with Ubuntu 20.04 in VMware Workstation Pro 16)](./BlueTeam.Lab_Azure_Ubuntu.md)